skidmaxxing/Orion-Reborn/Documentation.md

 # Orion Library
-This documentation is for the stable release of Orion Library.
-(Modified by locality)
+This documentation is for the modified release of Orion Library. (by locality)

 ## Booting the Library
 ```lua